Step 1 Working with NPM

 Step 2 Working with Yarn

-NPM is one of the most popular package managers, but it has some shortcomings, including:
+NPM is one of the most popular package managers, but it has some shortcomings:

-Nested dependencies, which causes a long file path on Windows
+Nested dependencies cause a long file path on Windows.

-NPM does only sequential installation, so one package must be completely installed before moving to the install of the next package
+NPM does only sequential installation, so one package must be completely installed before you can start installing the next one.

 It can only install from the NPMSJS package and it does not have offline installation.

 Yarn solves these problems.
-Yarn is a fast, reliable, and secure package manager.
-It takes packages from npmjs or bower registry.
-Although Yarn has advantages over NPM, NPM is still widely used and is the most popular package manager.
+Yarn is a fast, reliable, and secure package manager that takes packages from npmjs or bower registry.

 Like NPM, Yarn also reads package.json files of your project to install dependencies.